 Following a decision by the European Court of Justice in 2015, where workers have no fixed place of work the time they spend travelling between their home and their first and last customers may be considered to be working time – see ‘Further information below.

 Under the Organisation of Working Time (Records) (Prescribed Form and Exemptions) Regulations 2001, your employer is required to keep detailed records of your working hours.

 You should refer disputes under the Organisation of Working Time Act 1997 within 6 months of the dispute or complaint occurring.
-You must use the new online complaint form (available by selecting ‘Make a complaint in relation to employment rights’ on workplacerelations.ie).
+You must use the online complaint form available on workplacerelations.ie.
 However this time limit may be extended for up to 12 months if there was reasonable cause for not bringing the complaint within the first 6 months.

 Further information on working hours and your employment rights is available from the Workplace Relations Commission's Information and Customer Service – see 'Where to apply' below.

 Opening Hours: Mon. to Fri.
 9.30am to 5pm

 In 2015 the European Court of Justice ruled in case C-266/14 (pdf) that where workers do not have a fixed place of work, the time they spend travelling between their home and their first and last customers each day counts as working time.